ChickenProp/chickenprop.github.com/_posts/2019-10-20-the-effect-pattern.md

 * `runEffect : Effect -> Model -> Cmd Msg`

 defining the new `Effect` type as whatever makes this decomposition work nicely.
 I think this is a slight improvement in the codebase; and independently of that, I think it helps you to write better tests.

+### See also

+Delayed update, 13-Mar-2021: A commenter on /r/elm [points out](https://www.reddit.com/r/elm/comments/dkou3c/the_effect_pattern_transparent_updates/f4kaavp/) that [elm-program-test](https://package.elm-lang.org/packages/avh4/elm-program-test/latest/) does something similar.
+It looks like you use it by rewriting your program in basically the same way I recommend here, and then it implements a bunch of test helpers you can use on top of that.
+If you're interested in this direction, I recommend checking it out.